Today food packaging has become more important than ever to manufacturers.

 Another aspect to consider is that some of these edible packaging options may not be compatible with those consumers that suffer from food allergies.
 Milk and lactose allergies are extremely prevalent and so that would be a concern for the packaging that is made from milk proteins.
 Those with gluten allergies may also need to be more conscious of edible packaging as some can be made from ingredients that contain gluten.

 Finally, the shopper mentality would need to be adjusted to accept edible packaging.
-Obviously, with some foods they don’t require packaging like pastries and fresh foods.
-The consumers may have difficulty adapting to seeing certain types of food without plastic packaging.
+Obviously, with some foods, they don’t require packagings like pastries and fresh foods.
+Consumers may have difficulty adapting to seeing certain types of food without plastic packaging.
 They may be skeptical at first that edible food packaging is a sanitary and sustainable option to regular packaging.

 There are many new innovative bio-products coming on the market and edible food packaging is continuing to progress.
 As more consumers are becoming more mindful of their carbon footprint and waste contribution there could be a shift to using edible food packaging as an alternative to harmful plastics.
 As with any bio-industry edible packaging has a long way to go as far as development, approval from government agencies like the FDA, and changing the minds of shoppers who are accustomed to seeing plastic packaging.
 Overall, with the innovations and developments that are in the works, we could be seeing edible packaging on shelves sooner than we think.